Mechaenetia/mechaenetia/README.md

 Learn about a bunch of Operating System things and different Hardware.

-Have OvermindDL1 actually available for real help (That will take quite a while)

-Stop getting distracted and start learning more Rust and Amethyst Stuff.
+Stop getting distracted and start learning more Rust and Bevy Stuff.

-Setup proper Rust Dev Environment for IDEA.

-Setup a Localization Library, because I don't want to accidentially miss any localizable Text when designing the UI.

 Setup Bevy and make a Basic Launcher UI.

 Setup a Default Workspace of sorts.

-Make a proper ReadMe once more stuff such as Libraries has been set up.